-This post was last updated on April 30, 2017 with new tips added, including the new booking time for FastPass+, strategy for scoring FastPasses for the new attractions in Pandora – World of Avatar.
+This post was last updated on June 13, 2017 with new tips added and info about Walt Disney World closing certain loopholes that enabled guests to game the FastPass+ system.
+We also cover the new booking time for FastPass+, strategy for scoring FastPasses for the new attractions in Pandora – World of Avatar.
 Before that, we added tips for Frozen Ever After FastPass+, and other hard-to-get FastPass+ ride reservations.

 Before we get to those specific tips, a bit of background is in order.
 You might be wondering, just what exactly is FastPass+?
 Well, it’s essentially ride reservations.
 You make a FastPass+ reservation, and go to the attraction at which you booked the reservation during your allotted timeframe (say, 1:20 – 2:20 pm), enter through the FastPass+ line, and have a minimal wait in line.
 It’s like a VIP line, but there is no charge to use FastPass+.

 FastPass+ is the second generation of FastPass at Walt Disney World, replacing paper FastPass ride reservations.
 The idea then was to get people out of lines and allow them to do other things while waiting for their ride reservation window.
 The original FastPass system had its strengths and weaknesses, and could be leveraged to allow those who did their homework a strategic advantage.